openbmc/docs/dbus-interfaces.md

 associated with a fixed schema.
 In OpenBMC, without any standardization of well known names, applications lose the knowledge of what applications provide which objects.
 To address this, the Phosphor distribution provides the objectmapper service.
-See the `org.openbmc.objectmapper.ObjectMapper` interface below for more information.
+See the `org.openbmc.objectmapper.object_mapper` interface below for more information.

 The OpenBMC DBUS API is still alpha.
 If you have questions or suggestions